alphagov/govuk-docker/docs/DECISIONS.md

 ### docker-aliases

 While the config to run each service with docker-compose is service-specific, there are common elements between each stack.
-In order to reduce this duplication, **govuk-docker uses x-my_service section to define the common elements and relies on YAML aliases to embed the common elements in each stack**.
+In order to reduce this duplication, **govuk-docker uses x-my_service sections to define the common elements** and relies on YAML aliases to embed the common elements in each stack.

 ```
 x-my_service: &my_service